 The MIDI Expression firmware is periodically updated to add new features or fix bugs.
 The latest firmware for MIDI Expression devices is always included with the MIDI Expression Control application.
-The firmware can be updated or changed by clicking on the Firmware Update icon located at the bottom of the sidebar.
+The firmware can be updated or changed by clicking on the Firmware Update icon (shown left) located at the bottom left hard side of the UI.
 Please note that the iOS version of the Control Application does not support updating device firmware, but does allow you to change the color and Class Compliance.